 Knob and Cap injection molded

-Shell colors, white, red, yellow, pink, green, blue, orange, yellow, all color day-glow florescent except red and white
+Shell colors, white, red, yellow, pink, green, blue, light blue, orange, and purple

-Club are hand made in Santa Cruz CA, some parts made in Italy
+made in Santa Cruz CA, some parts made in Italy

 Choose a club size: 75MM, 85MM, 95MM, 105MM

 Most jugglers order the 95MM or 85MM sizes.

 The product descriptions go over which club size is best for each use.
 The

 default settings for options is the most common selection.

 Pick the colors for club body, decoration and trim tape.�Trim tape is the tape